MattFlower/organized/README.md

   * If agenda item items are all day, show them as "ALL DAY" in the agenda rather than "12:00 AM"
   * Single letters (upper or lowercase) can be used as a "star"
   * Got rid of excessive "files" logging message
-* 0.6.8 (Released 2017-09-18)
-  * Re-write of code that finds agendas and todo items.
-This should fix several problems:
-    * Files should not longer be open multiple times per scan
-    * Soft-linked files, permissions errors, or other problems relating to opening files should be eliminated
-    * Close Issue #4 - Sidebar not working
-  * Fixed bug that duplicates agenda and todo items if you have specified a predefined directory and you have that directory open as a project.
-  * Try to eliminate duplicates which arise if you have a predefined search directory and you open it's parent directory as a project.
-* 0.6.7 (Released 2017-05-09)
-  * Fixed bug that caused sidebar to be refreshed several times during startup.
-This slowed down startup and caused duplicates to show up in the agenda and todo items.
-  * Removed command that was accidentally included and not yet implemented.

 Please see the [CHANGELOG.org](https://raw.githubusercontent.com/MattFlower/organized/master/CHANGELOG.org) for full details of recent changes.